-While other sectors will see bigger wins from the “historic” deal, the fresh produce business is set to benefit through lower duties, smoother trade and stronger IP protection
+While other sectors will see bigger wins, the fresh produce business is set to benefit through lower duties, smoother trade and stronger IP protection

 The European Union and India have announced a landmark trade deal after almost two decades of on-and-off negotiations.

 The deal will allow free trade of goods between the bloc of 27 European member states and India, respectively the world’s second- and fourth-largest economies.
-Together, they cover almost 2bn people and account for almost a third of global trade.
+Together, they represent a market of almost 2bn people and account for nearly 25 per cent of global GDP.

 EU-India trade in goods and services currently exceeds €180bn (US$197bn) per year, according to a press release from the European Commission.
 The deal is expected to double EU goods exports to India by 2032 by eliminating or reducing tariffs on 96.6 per cent of exports, it said.
 Overall tariff reductions are set to save around €4bn (US$6.87bn) in duties.